Bad times at a tender age. How education dampens the impact of graduating in a recession

 Kjell Gunnar Salvanes, Kai Liu and Erik Øiolf Sørensen

 Nordic Economic Policy Review 2014 1 pp. 51-73.

-We study the effect of entering the labor market in good times as opposed to bad times: to what degree may education dampen short- and long-term negative labor market effects of finishing school in a recession?
-We focus on vocational training, which has been underdeveloped in many countries with high youth unemployment, but also assess the outcomes for those without a completed high school degree, those with only an academic high school degree and those with a college degree.
+We study the effect of entering the labor market in good times as opposed to bad times: to what degree may education dampen short and long term negative labor markets effects of finishing school in a recession?
+We focus on vocational training, which has been underdeveloped in many countries with high youth unemployment, but also assess the outcomes for those without a completed high school degree, those with only an academic high school degree, and those with college.
 We measure how these four educational groups fare in terms of labor market outcomes.
-Across most outcomes such as earnings, probability of a full-time job and tenure length, those with vocational training are the closest to the collegeeducated in terms of early career experiences
+Across most outcomes such as earnings, probability of a full time job and tenure length, those with vocational training are the closest to the college educated in terms of early career experiences.